vertilia/text/README.md

 ## Usage

-Programming in c with gettext historically consists of the following phases (simplified):
+Programming in C with gettext historically consists of the following phases (simplified):

 1. define the source messages language used in your code (normally english)
 2. use gettext functions in your source code when using localized messages